Ketchikan On Your Own: One Day at Ketchikan Cruise Port

 A fifteen-minute walk (aided by numerous helpful signs) will take you to the Totem Heritage Center.
 The center contains exhibits meant to preserve 19th-century totem poles and to educate visitors about Native Alaskan crafts and art forms.

-The USD$6 admission ticket also grants access to the Tongass Historical Museum which is located closer to the port.
+The admission ticket also grants access to the Tongass Historical Museum which is located closer to the port.

 Ad: